georgbuechner/dissonance/README.md

 your enemy is destroyed.
 By activating cells you control, these cells can neutralize incoming potential.

-You randomly gain iron every few seconds (the more the game advances the less iron you gain).
+You randomly gain iron every few seconds.
 Iron can be used to activate the process of gathering new resources or to boost your oxygen production.
 Depending on your current oxygen level, you gain more or less resources.
-Oxygen is also needed to create Synapses or to activate sells for your defences.
+Oxygen is also needed to create Synapses or to activate neurons for your defences.
 But be careful: the more oxygen you spend on building advanced neurons (Synapses/ activated neurons) the less resources you gain per seconds!